Science Writer

 Science changes the world when people understand it.

-Megan Ewald is a freelance science journalist based in Seattle, Washington.
+Megan Ewald is a freelance science journalist based in Seattle, Washington and board member of the Northwest Science Writing Association.
 She is interested in how humans connect and clash with nature, as well as marine ecology, toxicology, and community-based conservation.
 Manatees also have a special place in her heart.

 Megan has a Master of Arts in Science Writing from Johns Hopkins University and a Bachelor of Science in Environmental Studies from the State University of New York College of Environmental Sciences and Forestry.
 She also served as a Peace Corps Volunteer in Malawi working in food security and gender equality.